How the Toyota Tacoma Became a Midsize Pickup Truck Icon

 Rear three-quarter view of a yellow 1976 Toyota Hilux, known in the U.S. as the Toyota PickupToyota

-The Toyota Pickup gained a loyal following over the years, thanks partly to the off-road exploits of legendary racer Ivan "Ironman" Stewart, not to mention its placement in classic films such as "Back to the Future" and the "Toy Story" series.
+The Toyota Pickup gained a loyal following over the years, thanks partly to the off-road exploits of legendary racer Ivan "Ironman" Stewart, not to mention its placement in classic films such as "" and the "" series.
 Regarded as generally unbreakable, the original Pickup's primitive design also gave Toyota ample room for improvement.

 Sensing changing consumer tides in the early 1990s, Toyota set out to design a small truck for North America with a greater emphasis on comfort and day-to-day livability.
 The company even opted to give its truck a proper name this time around.
 And thus, the all-new 1995 Toyota Tacoma was born.